 With the exception of legal on-street parking in the general proximity of the project site, no construction staging or other material storage activities are presently planned at any off-site locations.
 While no discussions have been initiated between the Applicant and the owners and operators of the adjoining parking area located to the south of the project site and associated with the existing Neuro Restorative (18792 E. 17th Street, Santa Ana 92705), a potential off-site and off-street construction staging area could exist on the southeasterly portion of that facility's parking area.
-Any such use would be subject to any agreement negotiated between the Applicant and Neuro Restorative and would ensure that any such use would not adversely impact the ongoing operation of Neuro Restorative, direct access to and from the project site would ensure that Neuro Restorative's existing operations would experience only minimal impacts.
+Any such use would be subject to any agreement negotiated between the Applicant and Neuro Restorative and would ensure that any such use would not adversely impact the ongoing operation of Neuro Restorative or its parking area.
+If an agreement is reached between the Applicant and Neuro Restorative, direct access to and from the project site would ensure that Neuro Restorative's existing operations would experience only minimal impacts.